OpeyemiOdejimi/AWS-S3/README.md

 # AWS S3 Mini Project

 During this session, we'll explore Amazon S3 (Simple Storage Service), a vital component of Amazon Web Services (AWS) for storing and accessing data.
 We'll cover key concepts like buckets, objects, versioning, and permissions, along with practical demonstrations on effectively managing your S3 resources.

 But before we dive into Amazon S3 specifics, let's make sure you're familiar with cloud computing basics.
 If terms like "S3" or "object storage" are new to you, it's a good idea to review earlier materials to build a solid understanding of cloud concepts.

-Project Goals:
+## Project Goals:
 The primary goal of this project is to familiarize participants with Amazon S3 (Simple Storage Service) and its fundamental concepts.
 Participants will learn how to create and manage S3 buckets, upload objects, enable versioning, set permissions for public access, and implement lifecycle policies.

-Learning Outcomes:
+## Learning Outcomes:
 By the end of this project, participants will have gained practical experience in working with Amazon S3 and will be able to:

-Create and configure S3 buckets using the AWS Management Console.
+* Create and configure S3 buckets using the AWS Management Console.
-Upload files and manage objects within S3 buckets.
+* Upload files and manage objects within S3 buckets.
-Understand the importance of versioning and its implications for data management.
+* Understand the importance of versioning and its implications for data management.
-Configure permissions to control access to S3 objects.
+* Configure permissions to control access to S3 objects.
-Implement lifecycle policies to automate data management tasks and optimize storage costs.
+* Implement lifecycle policies to automate data management tasks and optimize storage costs.

-What is Amazon S3?
+## What is Amazon S3?

-Alt text

 Amazon S3, or Simple Storage Service, is like a big digital warehouse where you can store all kinds of data.
 It's part of Amazon Web Services (AWS), which is a collection of cloud computing services.